davidfig/name-generator/README.md

 Yopey Yopey's Fictional Name Generator as seen at http://yopeyopey.com/tools/names/

-The code is a combination of HTML, Javascript, and PHP with a simple interface.
+The code uses a MySQL database to and a combination of HTML, Javascript, and PHP.
+To create the database, open /populate.php (because it injests from flat files, you may need to run this from the command line so it doesn't timeout).

 BSD License
 ===========